What's inside

 Though this ingredient works well with most skin types, some people with sensitive skin may experience a reaction such as allergic rashes, closed comedones, or itchiness.

-Learn more about Camellia Sinensis Leaf WaterCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Camellia Sinensis Leaf WaterCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.